ysyk2021/aligning-your-values-and-actions-building-a-culture-of-integrity-and-ethics/src/chapter-7-1.md

-# Techniques for Building a Culture of Integrity and Ethics

 In this chapter, we will explore techniques for building a culture of integrity and ethics in the workplace.
 A culture of integrity and ethics is critical for promoting organizational success, and by utilizing these techniques, organizations can create an environment where ethical behavior is valued and expected.